austincrim/austincrim.com-astro/src/content/posts/from-react-to-react-native.md

 ## Why?

 In January of 2024, I started a new, old job at Principal Financial Group.
 I worked there previously on web (and COBOL) stuff but in my return I joined the mobile app team.
 I have used React extensively without ever touching React Native.
-Now, I'm learning and cursing constantly, so I decided to write some stuff down here..
+Now, I'm learning and cursing constantly, so I decided to write some stuff down here.

 ## React is incredible